 To achieve the desired outcomes this has to be a shared task between all staff, the tertiary education and training providers, parents and students.

-Contact from parents, Old Boys and others, interested in establishing co-operative partnerships to help achieve this, is welcomed by the Careers Counsellor, Sheree Malarski on 6221 4271.
+Contact from parents, Old Boys and others, interested in establishing co-operative partnerships to help achieve this, is welcomed by the Career Education & Vocational Learning Officer, Mr Paul Bonnitcha on (03) 6221 4271.